Ongoing dangers to our

 Lead was removed from automobile fuel beginning in the 1970s when lead was identified as a stunningly toxic metal.
 However, is widely used in aviation fuel in the U.S. today.

-More than 50 percent of the lead in the air in the United States today is from aviation emissions.
+More than 50 percent of the lead in the air in the United States today is from emissions from piston-engines planes.

 Noise impacts health in many ways